Waffen-SS: Siege of Budapest

 In late December 1944, Axis forces, including the IX SS Mountain Corps, defending Budapest, were encircled in the Siege of Budapest.
 The IV SS Panzer Corps (the 3rd and 5th SS Panzer Divisions) was ordered south to join General Hermann Balck's 6th Army (Army Group Balck), which was mustering for a relief effort code named Operation Konrad.

 As a part of Operation Konrad I, the IV SS Panzer Corps was committed to action on 1 January 1945, near Tata, with the advance columns of the Wiking Division slamming into the Soviet 4th Guards Army.
 A heavy battle ensued, with the Wiking and Totenkopf Division destroying many of the Soviet tanks.
-In three days their panzer spearheads had driven 45 kilometres, over half the distance from the start point to Budapest.
+In three days their panzer spearheads had driven 45 km, over half the distance from the start point to Budapest.
 The Red Army manoeuvred forces to block the advance, halting them at Bicske, 28 km from Budapest.
 Two further attacks, Operations Konrad II and III, also failed.

 The Hungarian Third Army was besieged in Budapest along with the IX SS Mountain Corps (the 8th and 22nd SS Cavalry Divisions).
 The siege lasted from 29 December 1944 until the city surrendered unconditionally on 13 February 1945.
-Only 170 men of the 22nd SS Cavalry Division Maria Theresa made it back to the German lines.
+Only 170 men of the 22nd SS Cavalry Division made it back to the German lines.

 1945

 1945 expansion

 The Waffen-SS continued to expand in 1945.
 January saw the 32nd SS Volunteer Grenadier Division 30 Januar formed from the remnants of other units and staff from the SS Junker Schools.
 In February, the Waffen Grenadier Brigade of the SS Charlemagne was upgraded to a division and became known as the 33rd Waffen Grenadier Division of the SS Charlemagne (1st French).
 At this time, it had a strength of 7,340 men.
 The SS Volunteer Grenadier Brigade Landstorm Nederland was upgraded to the 34th SS Volunteer Grenadier Division Landstorm Nederland.
 The second SS police division followed when the 35th SS-Police Grenadier Division was formed from SS police units that had been transferred to the Waffen-SS.
 The Dirlewanger Brigade was reformed as the 36th Waffen Grenadier Division of the SS.
 As there was now a real shortage of Waffen-SS volunteers and conscripts, units from the army were attached to bring it up to strength.
-The third SS cavalry division, the 37th SS Volunteer Cavalry Division Lützow, was formed from the remnants of the 8th and 22nd SS Cavalry Divisions, which had both been virtually destroyed.
+The third SS cavalry division, the 37th SS Volunteer Cavalry Division, was formed from the remnants of the 8th and 22nd SS Cavalry Divisions, which had both been virtually destroyed.
 The last Waffen-SS division was the 38th SS Grenadier Division Nibelungen, which was formed from students and staff from the SS Junker Schools, but consisted of only around 6,000 men, the strength of a normal brigade.